tock/tock/doc/wg/core/notes/core-notes-2021-05-21.md

    working on it the past 8-ish weeks.
 He'll talk about what he's done and some small implications to the kernel.
  * Andrew: Process console started without a true writer, it used the debug writer.
-It used its own liter just to add new lines at the end of user input.
+It used its own writer just to add new lines at the end of user input.
 I fully featured the writer to the debug statements.
 I added a queue for the writer so that it doesn't lose data.
 I added a state machine for large prints.
 I added a couple commands to make large prints.
 They would have otherwise needed a large queue, instead we use a state machine to allow the queue to be small without dropping packets.
  * Andrew: Added a command to print the memory map for a process.
 This is a